TKone7/vanpi/README.md

  ** On Raspberry Pi Zero W2**

 npm might not fully install all needed packages (you'll see it when Node-Red reports missing/unknown nodes)
+ - login via SSH
+ - increase swapsize in /etc/dphys-swapfile to 1024 (sudo nano /etc/dphys-swapfile)
+ - reboot
+ - sudo systemctl stop nodered.service homebridge.service mosquitto.service nginx.service
- - login via SSH, type "cd ~/.node-red" and then use "npm install --verbose".
+ - type "cd ~/.node-red" and then use "npm install --verbose".
 It'll take like... forever, basically.
 But it will finish!
 (Use verbose output to see whats going on)
+- sudo systemctl start nodered.service homebridge.service mosquitto.service nginx.service